 White Castle: Selling Hamburgers

-Ingram seemed to have a “marketing gene” as he continually implemented new ways to market White Castle.
+Ingram seemed to have a “marketing gene.”
+He continually implemented new ways to market White Castle.
 In the first few years when there was still public sentiment that ground beef wasn’t healthy, Ingram hired a nutritional expert to speak to women’s groups about the health benefits of hamburger.

-Despite that, there were still many who were prepared to speak out against ground beef.
+But Upton Sinclair’s method still lingered.
+Many people still spoke out against ground beef.
 One author wrote: “The hamburger habit is just about as safe as walking in a garden while the arsenic spray is being applied, and about as safe as getting your meat out of a garbage can standing in the hot sun.”

-Ingram promoted the results of the study in ads, and some industry leaders felt this campaign resulted in a better view of hamburgers overall.
+Ingram promoted the results of the study in ads, of course. and Some industry leaders felt this campaign resulted in a better view of hamburgers overall.

 White Castle Introduced Restaurant Coupons